 5 Supplements For FIV Cats

-It can be challenging to monitor the exact dose of vitamins and minerals they’re getting every day.
-There’s no way of knowing for sure if they’re receiving too little or too much nutrients, which, either way, can be harmful.
-Through dietary supplements and the right dosage instructions from your vet.
+It can be challenging to monitor the exact dose of vitamins and minerals when feeding your FIV cat.
+There’s no way of knowing for sure if they’re receiving too little or too many nutrients, which, either way, can be harmful.
+To better help keep your feline friend on the right track, you may want to consider dietary supplements and accurate dosing instructions from your vet.
 With that said, here are 5 of the best supplements for FIV cats:

 Omega 3 and 6 Fatty Acids

 Omega 3 and 6 fatty acids are vital to an FIV cat’s health.
 Similar to vitamin C and E, they help the body heal from the inside out.
 Both have been known to enhance cell tissue repair and growth.
 However, for your FIV cat to reap the benefits of these two supplements, you’ll need to make sure that they receive just the right dose of each.